 Chronically elevated blood gucose is toxic and inflammatory.
 The inflammation centers itself in the abdominal cavity and arteries, focusing on the liver and pancreas and widening to other parts of the body as it progresses.
 The body handles toxins by storing them in the body.
 This leaves your fat stores full of toxins.
 Your organs become ‘fatty.’
 You store excess body fat.

 This is metabolic syndrome.
 Many doctors are forced to inform their patients these days of their ‘fatty livers.’
 Over time, an overworked body with excessive glucose becomes insulin resistant which is a precursor to type 2 diabetes.
 So you see, becoming insulin resistant takes a while and once you are resistant to insulin, you have long been doing damage to your body.
+For those who don’t it yet by now, chronic non-healing wounds is related with diabetes that could also lead to other health problems.
+Better see a doctor for such undesirable circumstances.

 When you are in a state of glucose excess, your muscles are full and do not need any more glucose to power them.
 Insulin tells your body to store excess as fat to be used as energy later.
 It becomes clear the benefit of having muscle; glucose will be stored in muscles before it is stored as fat so there is a bit of leeway and advantage to more lean body mass.
 If your muscles are constantly receiving glucose, it becomes reliant on sugar as a primary source of energy.